Force over Distance: Faster than Light

 “Chloe can open the door,” Young says.

-A chill goes straight down Matt’s spine.
+A chill zips down Matt’s spine.

 Chloe’s eyes are wide.
 She’s standing very still.